elvischege/ElvisChege/README.md

 ## I'm an Entreprenuer and a developer.

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything 🤣 but mostly machine learning
-- 👯 I’m looking to collaborate with other content devs
+- 👯 I’m looking to collaborate with other devs
 - 🥅 2022-2023 Goals: Build, Build and Build!
 - ⚡ Fun fact: I love anime